 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

-14-year-old Arrietty (Bridgit Mendler, Saoirse Ronan, and Mirai Shida) and the rest of the Clock family live in peaceful anonymity as they make their own home from items that they borrow from the house's human inhabitants.
+Fourteen-year-old Arrietty (Bridgit Mendler, Saoirse Ronan, and Mirai Shida) and the rest of the Clock family live in peaceful anonymity as they make their own home from items that they borrow from the house's human inhabitants.
 However, life changes for the Clocks when a human boy discovers Arrietty.Written by

 39 of 45 people found this review helpful.

 Was this review helpful to you?